Situated Natural Language Explanations: Situated Evaluation

 \paragraph{Self-BLEU} \citet{zhu2018texygen} proposed self-BLEU to measure the self-repetitiveness of the generation.
 A higher self-BLEU implies a lower diversity: Each explanation has more overlapping with other explanations.
 In an extreme case, producing a dummy explanation, ``It is what it is'' to all problems, will result in a self-BLEU of $1.0$.

 \paragraph{Type-token ratio (TTR)} This score measures the lexical richness of the generation.
 Type-token ratio is usually used in automatic essay scoring \citep{ramesh2021automated} and text-based diagnostic predictions \citep{zhu2018semi}.
 The maximum possible TTR is $1.0$, acquired when all words are unique in this explanation.
+TTR is usually negatively correlated to self-BLEU.